Table of Contents

 Rule #4: Be Consistent, or You’ll Fail!

 Consistency beats talent.

-I’ve been blogging for more than 15 years now and I’ve seen thousands of emerging bloggers every single year.
+I’ve been blogging for more than 15 years now, and I’ve seen thousands of emerging bloggers every single year.
 Most of them are not even blogging now.
 Yes, they were all talented.
 They had some amazing skills when they started.

 But they were NOT consistent.
 I still don’t consider myself a talented affiliate marketer, but I’m consistent.
 I firmly believe consistency is the primary reason for my affiliate marketing success.
 Consistency ALWAYS beats talent.

 Do you know the #1 reason most bloggers fail to make any money online?